-The specific search for coagulase positive staphylococci (CPS), $E.\ coli,\ L.\ monocytogenes$ and Salmonella spp., responsible for food-borne diseases associated to cheese consumption (Kousta et al., 2010), did not reveal their presence in either of the samples analyzed (therefore these results are not included in Table 4).
-No significant differences (P > 0.05) were found for the levels of microorganisms object of investigation among control (CON) and experimental (OFI) productions during all steps of cheese making.
-Raw cows' milk hosted levels of TMM at about 10 cfu/mL, both in CON and OFI productions, complied fully the European Regulation 853/2004 (Commission Regulation, 2004) establishing that the maximum level of total bacteria at 30°C is 100.000 cfu/mL.
-Thermophilic coccus LAB were found at the same level of TMM, while member of Enterobacteriaceae and Pseudomonadaceae family, commonly associated with poor hygiene of dairy productions (Claeys et al., 2013), were 2 Log cycles lower.
-Similar results were previously reported by Settanni et al. (2012) and by Busetta et al. (2023a) in raw cows' milk used for Caciocavallo Palermitano and Caciocavallo Podolico productions, respectively.
-The TMM and thermophilic coccus LAB were found in inoculated milk with NMSC used for CON and OFI productions at almost the same levels inoculated, confirming that S. thermophilus inoculums occurred at 10° cfu/mL.
-After curdling, TMM, S. thermophilus, member of Enterobacteriaceae and Pseudomonadaceae family increased of about one Log cycle as a direct consequence of whey draining (Settanni et al., 2013).
-The levels of TMM and S. thermophilus reached values of about 9 log cfu/g, while members of Enterobacteriaceae, but also that of pseudomonads remained almost constant (10 cfu/g) in all curds.
-Busetta et al. (2023b) observed an similar cell densities in acidified curds used for the production of PDO Provola dei Nebrodi cheese.
-The cheeses soon after production as well as after 15 d and 30 d of refrigerated storage at 10°C showed very high levels of TMM and S. thermophilus, while Enterobacteriaceae and pseudomonads disappeared from both productions confirming the sanitizing effect of heating step (such as curd stretching for the caciotta cheese production) (Stellato et al., 2015).
-These results highlighted that
+The specific search for coagulase-positive staphylococci, Escherichia coli, Listeria monocytogenes, and Salmonella spp., responsible for foodborne diseases associated with cheese consumption (Kousta et al., 2010) were not present in either of the samples analyzed (therefore, these results are not included in Table 4).
+No significant differences (P > 0.05) were found for the levels of microorganisms investigated among CON and OFI group products during all steps of cheesemaking.
+Raw cow milk hosted levels of total mesophilic microorganisms (TMM) at about 10^4 cfu/mL, in both CON and OFI products, which complies fully with the European Regulation 853/2004 (Commission Regulation, 2004) establishing that the maximum level of total bacteria at 30°C is 100,000 cfu/mL.
+Thermophilic coccus LAB were found at the same level of TMM, whereas member of Enterobacteriaceae and Pseudomonadaceae family, commonly associated with poor hygiene of dairy productions (Claeve et al., 2013), were 2 Log cycles lower.
+Similar results were previously reported by Settanni et al. (2012) and Busetta et al. (2023b) in raw cow milk used for production of Caciocavallo Palermitano and Caciocavallo Podolico, respectively.
+The analysis of milk after NMSC addition showed levels of TMM and thermophilic coccus LAB above 7 log cfu/mL, confirming that S. thermophilus inoculums occurred at 10^7 cfu/mL.
+After curdling, TMM, S. thermophilus, and members of Enterobacteriaceae and Pseudomonadaceae family increased by about one Log cycle as a direct consequence of whey draining (Settanni et al., 2013).
+The levels of TMM and S. thermophilus reached values of about 9 log cfu/g, whereas members of Enterobacteriaceae and pseudomonads remained almost constant (10^2 cfu/g) in all curds.
+Busetta et al. (2023a) observed a similar cell density in acidified curds used for the production of Protected Designation of Origin (PDO) Provola dei Nebrodi cheese.
+The cheeses soon after production, as well as after 15 d and 30 d of refrigerated storage at 10°C, showed very high levels of TMM and S. thermophilus, whereas Enterobacteriaceae and pseudomonads disappeared from both productions, confirming the sanitizing effect of a heating step (such as curd stretching for the Caciotta cheese production; Stellato et al., 2015).
+These results highlighted that the supplementation of cows' diet with O. ficus-indica cladodes did not alter the fermentation process and the microbiological aspects of the cheeses.